ojowinter/test/README.md

 ## Copyright and licensing

-*Copyright 2011  The "GoScript" Authors*.
+*Copyright 2011  The "GoJscript" Authors*.
 See file AUTHORS and CONTRIBUTORS.
 Unless otherwise noted, the source files are distributed under the *GNU General Public License, version 3 or later* found in the LICENSE file.